anagaf/classycle-gradle-plugin/README.md

 # classycle-gradle-plugin

-This is a gradle plugin that creates Classycle tasks for all project source sets.
-Task names are constructed as "classycle" + source set name (e.g. "classycleRelease", "classycleMain" etc).
+This is a Gradle plugin that performs Classycle analysis.
+It supports  both pure Java and Android projects.

-As the result of this plugin application "check" task depends on the general "classycle" task.
-General "classycle" task depends on source set Classycle tasks i.e. the resulting task graph looks like:
+Applying this plugin creates a bunch of new tasks with names constructed as 'classycle + BuildVariantName' (e.g. "classycleRelease", "classycleMain" etc).
+Each task performs the analysis of the corresponding project build variant classes.
+Also a general "classycle" task is created that depends on the build variants tasks.
+The resulting task graph looks like:
 ```
 check
     classycle
-        classycleRelease
+        classycleMain
-        classycleDebug
+        classycleTest
         ...
 ```
 ## Usage